jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 2
 -
 ; Building
-A reinforced span designed to cross waterways and ease public transportation.
+A reinforced span designed to cross <<waterways|Settlement-Structures#Waterway>> and ease public transportation.
 -

 **Lots** 0 or 1; **Cost** 3 Lumber or 3 Stone